itisaasta/wear-me/README.md

 # wear-me

 Wear me helps bring your wearables idea to life.
-You can create clothes and accesories that light up or make sound on loop, when you move, press a button, or receive a certain amount of light.
+You can create clothes and accessories that light up or make sound on loop, when you move, press a button, or receive a certain amount of light.

+## You will need:
+- Windows or Mac laptop with available USB port

 ## This kit contains:
 - Boards